Router Optimization

 Think of Wi-Fi channels like lanes on a highway.

-Back in 2020, average households started stacking up more connected devices—smart TVs, doorbells, thermostats.
-Suddenly, everyone was on the same channel, especially the default ones (usually 1, 6, or 11 on 2.4 GHz).
+Back in 2020, average households started stacking up more connected devices, smart TVs, doorbells, thermostats.
+Suddenly, everyone was on the same channel.
+The default ones, usually 1, 6, or 11 on 2.4 GHz.
 The result?
 Traffic jam.

 Pro tip: Reboot your router after switching channels to ensure changes apply properly.